Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "lines"
     - @c "curly-braces" (the default)
     - @c "no-connection-lines"

+## Box Plot {#box-plot-properties}
+Properties for @c "box-plot" nodes:
+- @c "variables": an item containing the following properties:
+  - @c "aggregate": The column containing the data.
+  - @c "group-1": a (optional) grouping column to divide the boxes into (along the X axis).
+- @c "box-effect": string specifying the effects for the boxes.
+  Available options are:
+  - @c "common-image" (This will require an @c "image-scheme" to be defined.)
+  - @c "fade-from-bottom-to-top"
+  - @c "fade-from-left-to-right"
+  - @c "fade-from-right-to-left"
+  - @c "fade-from-top-to-bottom"
+  - @c "glassy"
+  - @c "solid" (the default)
+  - @c "stipple"
+- @c "show-all-points": @true to show all points.
+By default, only outliers are shown.
+- @c "show-labels": @true to show slabels on the hinges, midpoint, and outliers.

 ## Categorical Bar Chart {#categorical-bar-chart-properties}
 Properties for @c "categorical-bar-chart" nodes: